- Ph.D., University of Texas at Austin

 - M.A., University of Alabama

 - asset pricing

-Dr. Yates is a clinical assistant professor of finance in the J. Mack Robinson College of Business at Georgia State University.
+Dr. Yates is a clinical assistant professor and the faculty director of the MS Finance program at the J. Mack Robinson College of Business at Georgia State University.
 He received his Ph.D. in Finance at the University of Texas at Austin in 2007 and has previously held the position of assistant professor at Auburn University.
 His labor economics paper “Strike Three: Discrimination, Incentives and Evaluation” was published in the American Economic Review and has been cited in the New York Times, USA Today, Time.com and elsewhere.